ashishfa/marathi-resources/resource.md

       + L3Cube-MahaNER [link](https://github.com/l3cube-pune/MarathiNLP): The dataset is released in IOB and non-IOB form. it has has total of 25000 sentences with 8 tags (Person, Location, Organization, Measure, Time, Date, and Designation)

 - **Lexical**
-  - Wordnet Marathi [link](https://www.cfilt.iitb.ac.in/wordnet/webmwn/wn.php) : it has good coverage of marathi words and its synonyms (33k concepts) and gloss, examples sentence, it also has links to other indian language concepts.
+  + Wordnet Marathi [link](https://www.cfilt.iitb.ac.in/wordnet/webmwn/wn.php) : it has good coverage of marathi words and its synonyms (33k concepts) and gloss, examples sentence, it also has links to other indian language concepts.
+  - transliteration
+    +  Aksharantar by Ai4Bharat: [link](https://huggingface.co/datasets/ai4bharat/Aksharantar/tree/main) This repo has Marathi words and its english transliteration. total word pairs count is 1.4 million and quality is good.
+It is minied from wikidata.

 - **Tools**
   - Transformer models (pretrained)